-Buying anything online is convenient.
+Buying anything on the internet is convenient.
 You can shop day or night from the comfort of your sofa.
 You don’t have to endure the hassle associated with going to the store.

-When you shop online, you have a clear overview of all the inventory the retailer has available.
+When you shop on the internet, you have a clear overview of all the inventory the retailer has available.
 Too often, I’ll walk into a brick-and-mortar store, only to be met with slim pickings.
 This is often true of big box stores that also have an online store.
-You’ll usually find many more product options on their online store than you would see in the physical store.
+You’ll usually find many more product options on their website than you would see in the physical store.

 Easy Product Comparison

-Browsing through an online store allows you to open multiple tabs in your browser and compare products.
+Browsing through the website of an instruments retailer allows you to open multiple tabs in your browser and compare products.
 It’s so much easier to hold the specifications and pricing of different products up against each other.
 And it makes the decision-making process more efficient.

 You Can Shop Around

-If you choose to purchase your instruments and gear online, you can visit several online stores simultaneously.
+If you choose to purchase your instruments and gear online, you can visit several different retailers’ websites simultaneously.
 You can quickly determine which stores have the product you’re looking for and which do not.
 You’re also able to compare pricing from store to store and easily take advantage of deals.
 This cannot be done when visiting a brick-and-mortar store.

 Spoilt for Choice